"Oct. 29, 2012 -- The FDA has approved Teva's Synribo (omacetaxine mepesuccinate) for treating adults with chronic myelogenous leukemia (CML).

 Tasigna has been shown to prolong cardiac ventricular repolarization as measured by the QT interval on the surface ECG in a concentration-dependent manner [see ADVERSE REACTIONS, CLINICAL PHARMACOLOGY].
 Prolongation of the QT interval can result in a type of ventricular tachycardia called torsade de pointes, which may result in syncope, seizure, and/or death.
-ECGs should be performed at baseline, seven days after initiation, periodically as clinically indicated and following dose adjustments.
+ECGs should be performed at baseline, seven days after initiation of Tasigna, and periodically as clinically indicated and following dose adjustments.

 Tasigna should not be used in patients who have hypokalemia, hypomagnesemia or long QT syndrome.
+Before initiating Tasigna and periodically, test electrolyte, calcium and magnesium blood levels.
 Hypokalemia or hypomagnesemia must be corrected prior to initiating Tasigna and these electrolytes should be monitored periodically during therapy.

 Significant prolongation of the QT interval may occur when Tasigna is inappropriately taken with food and/or strong CYP3A4 inhibitors and/or medicinal products with a known potential to prolong QT.
 Therefore, coadministration with food must be avoided and concomitant use with strong CYP3A4 inhibitors and/or medicinal products with a known potential to prolong QT should be avoided.
-The presence of hypokalemia and hypomagnesemia may further enhance this effect.
+The presence of hypokalemia and hypomagnesemia may further prolong the QT interval.

-Sudden deaths have been reported in patients with CML treated with nilotinib in clinical studies (n= 5,661; 0.3%).
+Sudden deaths have been reported in 0.3% of patients with CML treated with nilotinib in clinical studies of 5,661 patients.
 The relative early occurrence of some of these deaths relative to the initiation of nilotinib suggests the possibility that ventricular repolarization abnormalities may have contributed to their occurrence.

 Elevated Serum Lipase

-The use of Tasigna can cause increases in serum lipase.
-Caution is recommended in patients with a previous history of pancreatitis.
+Tasigna can cause increases in serum lipase.
+Patients with a previous history of pancreatitis may be at greater risk of elevated serum lipase.
 If lipase elevations are accompanied by abdominal symptoms, interrupt dosing and consider appropriate diagnostics to exclude pancreatitis.
 Test serum lipase levels monthly or as clinically indicated.

 The use of Tasigna can cause hypophosphatemia, hypokalemia, hyperkalemia, hypocalcemia, and hyponatremia.
 Electrolyte abnormalities must be corrected prior to initiating Tasigna and these electrolytes should be monitored periodically during therapy.

-The administration of Tasigna with agents that are strong CYP3A4 inhibitors or anti-arrhythmic drugs (including, but not limited to amiodarone, disopyramide, procainamide, quinidine and sotalol) and other drugs that may prolong QT interval (including, but not limited to chloroquine, clarithromycin, haloperidol, methadone, moxifloxacin and pimozide) should be avoided.
-Should treatment with any of these agents be required, it is recommended that therapy with Tasigna be interrupted.
+Avoid administration of Tasigna with agents that may increase nilotinib exposure (e.g., strong CYP3A4 inhibitors) or anti-arrhythmic drugs (including, but not limited to amiodarone, disopyramide, procainamide, quinidine and sotalol) and other drugs that may prolong QT interval (including, but not limited to chloroquine, clarithromycin, haloperidol, methadone, moxifloxacin and pimozide).
+Should treatment with any of these agents be required, interrupt therapy with Tasigna.
 If interruption of treatment with Tasigna is not possible, patients who require treatment with a drug that prolongs QT or strongly inhibits CYP3A4 should be closely monitored for prolongation of the QT interval [see BOXED WARNING, DOSAGE AND ADMINISTRATION, DRUG INTERACTIONS].

-The bioavailability of nilotinib is increased with food.
-Tasigna must not be taken with food.
-No food should be taken for at least 2 hours before and for at least one hour after the dose is taken.
-Grapefruit products and other foods that are known to inhibit CYP3A4 should be avoided [see BOXED WARNING, DRUG INTERACTIONS and CLINICAL PHARMACOLOGY].
+The bioavailability of nilotinib is increased with food, thus Tasigna must not be taken with food.
+No food should be consumed for at least 2 hours before and for at least 1 hour after the dose is taken.
+Also avoid grapefruit products and other foods that are known to inhibit CYP3A4 [see BOXED WARNING, DRUG INTERACTIONS and CLINICAL PHARMACOLOGY].

 Nilotinib exposure is increased in patients with impaired hepatic function.
-A lower starting dose is recommended for patients with mild to severe hepatic impairment (at baseline) and QT interval should be monitored closely [see DOSAGE AND ADMINISTRATION and Use in Specific Populations].
+Use a lower starting dose for patients with mild to severe hepatic impairment (at baseline) and monitor the QT interval frequently [see DOSAGE AND ADMINISTRATION and Use In Specific Populations].

 Tumor Lysis Syndrome

-Cases of tumor lysis syndrome have been reported in Tasigna treated patients with resistant or intolerant CML.
+Tumor lysis syndrome cases have been reported in Tasigna treated patients with resistant or intolerant CML.
 Malignant disease progression, high WBC counts and/or dehydration were present in the majority of these cases.
 Due to potential for tumor lysis syndrome, maintain adequate hydration and correct uric acid levels prior to initiating therapy with Tasigna.

-The exposure of nilotinib is reduced in patients with total gastrectomy.
-More frequent follow-up of these patients should be considered.
-Dose increase or alternative therapy may be considered in patients with total gastrectomy [see CLINICAL PHARMACOLOGY].
+Since the exposure of nilotinib is reduced in patients with total gastrectomy, perform more frequent monitoring of these patients.
+Consider dose increase or alternative therapy in patients with total gastrectomy [see CLINICAL PHARMACOLOGY].

 Monitoring Laboratory Tests